houndsolo/vyos_rtrs/README.md

-This opentofu project is for configuring some VyOS routers.
+GThis opentofu project is for configuring some VyOS routers.
 We are using MP-BGP and VPNv4.
 VyOS currently can only do VPNv4 peering on the default VRF, so this will be our Infra VRF.

 Other VRFs are:
 WAN